openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

   labeled as the question is used by screen readers, reports, and Insights.
 For more information, see :ref:`Simple Editor`.

 * **Randomization.** In certain types of problems, you can include a Python script to randomize the values that are presented to learners.
 You use this setting to define when values are randomized.
 For more information, see :ref:`Randomization`.

 *  **Weight.** Different problems in a particular problem set can be given different weights.
+For more information, see :ref:`Problem Weight`.